The-DevOps-Daily/devops-daily/ebook/en/content/069-the-bzip2-command.md

 |`-z`|`--compress`|to enable file compression, but deletes the original input file|

-> #### By default, when bzip2 compresses a file, it deletes the original (or input) file.
+> #### By default, when bzip2 compresses a file, it delete the original (or input) file.
 However, if you don't want that to happen, use the -k command line option.

 ### Examples: